leapdao/docs/docs/recipes/use-ethers.md

 You will need LeapProvider.
 LeapProvider is extending JsonRpcProvider from Ether.js, so you can use it everywhere in your ethers code like a normal provider.

-Creating provider:
+# Creating provider

 ```js
 const LeapProvider = require('leap-provider');
 const leapProvider = new LeapProvider('https://testnet-node.leapdao.org');
 ```

-Create a Wallet or connect to existing one.
+# Create a Wallet or connect to existing one

 This will allow you to send transactions:

 ```js
 const LeapProvider = require('leap-provider');